The Cost of Super Bowl Commercials Over the Years

 How Brands Benefit From Super Bowl Commercials

 The cost of a Super Bowl commercial is staggering, but there’s no bigger audience an advertiser can reach.
-After Super Bowl LIV last year between the Chiefs and San Francisco 49ers, viewed by 99.9 million people on television and another 2.2 million who streamed the game, Super Bowls had been responsible for 10 of the 11 most-watched events in television history, CBS Sports reported.
+After Super Bowl LIV in 2020 between the Chiefs and San Francisco 49ers, viewed by 99.9 million people on television and another 2.2 million who streamed the game, Super Bowls had been responsible for 10 of the 11 most-watched events in television history, CBS Sports reported.
 Only the series finale of M*A*S*H in 1983 broke into the Super Bowl stratosphere in terms of viewership.

-Those numbers just about guarantee that a brand gets seen by the millions of people watching the Super Bowl.
+Those numbers just about guarantee that a brand gets seen by millions of people watching the Super Bowl.
 And that can provide a marketing boost that lingers well past Super Bowl Sunday, according to a 2018 study.

 The study “Super Bowl Ads,” co-authored by Wesley Hartmann of the Stanford Graduate School of Business and Daniel Klapper, dean of the School of Business and Economics at Humboldt University Berlin, found that the companies that advertising during the Super Bowl will recognize increased sales during other sporting events, such as the NCAA Men’s Basketball Tournament, the NBA playoffs and major-league baseball games.

-Some of the brands with the most iconic ads in Super Bowl history have declined to advertise during Super Bowl LV.
-Some companies have decided to donate to charitable initiatives that came to the forefront in the wake of a tumultuous 2020 or to spend their money on urgent matters facing the country in the wake of the COVID-19 pandemic — such as promoting vaccine awareness.
+Some of the brands with the most iconic ads in Super Bowl history declined to advertise during Super Bowl LV.
+Some companies decided to donate to charitable initiatives that came to the forefront in the wake of a tumultuous 2020 or to spend their money on urgent matters facing the country in the wake of the COVID-19 pandemic — such as promoting vaccine awareness.

 More From GOBankingRates